tqwhite/js-lightning/README.md

 Figure out npm mechanism to install `ln -s path/to/js-lightning /usr/local/bin/js-lightning` for convenient usage. ateControlFiles; automatically creates all control files.)*

-Add get valid pages list system function
+Add show valid pages list system function

+Add a -useModuleCache if the project is mature and you are willing to restart to have the system reflect changes in code.
+New pages/apps will still be recognized.

+Add a unix signal to force page/app reload (clear cache) if -useModuleCache is on without interruption other processing.

 DONE Add generate scripts to deploy nginx, systems, etc